RKSouth/south-notes/HOWTO.md

 ## Front End -React!

-45. In terminal (in the main folder) type in npx create-react-app client.
+45. In terminal (in the main folder) type in `npx create-react-app client`.
 This will create our client-side of our application because the server side is done!
 46. Once that is done go into your newly created client/src folder and delete logo.svg, index.css, App.test.js remove everything in the APP.css.
 In App.js delete everything being returned inside the App() function and replace with:
 `<div><h1>Welcome to my App</h1></div>` and remove the import for the logo.
 In the index.js folder remove the import for index.css
 47. In the client/public folder in the index.html change the title to something other than react app.